CryptoCurrencyCafe/web/content/pages/projects/project2/project2.md

 2. You may not do anything that violates any law or the University honor code.
 This means you should not attempt to log into anyone elses computer and you should not attempt to distribute malware.

+3. It is, however, considered fair (indeed, encouraged) to "lie" or "mislead" your fellow students regarding your mining behavior.
+For example, it would be totally okay and encouraged for you to attempt to trick others into joining your mining pool by offering them a share of the points mined, but the not to deliver those points.
+For the purposes of this assignment, you should consider your classmates to be mutually distrusting individuals.

-3. You should not do anything a reasonable person would consider unethical or in violation of the spirit of this assignment.
-This is a very vaugue statement.
+4. You should not do anything a reasonable person would consider unethical or in violation of the spirit of this assignment.
+This is a very vague statement.
 What it really means is that if you are uncertain about whether something you plan to do is consistent with the spirit of this project, you should consult with Dave before doing it.

 Your goal for Part 2 is to acquire ownership of as many PointCoins as you can.
 Your grade for this part will be based on (1) the number of